neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

     >>> import minidemo # if you have not imported it already
     >>> minidemo.final()

-The final template should look similar as shown in Fig. 25 and give timecontants of 0.13 and 15.36 ms respectively.
+The final template should look similar as shown in Fig. 25 and give time constants of 0.13 and 15.36 ms respectively.

     .. figure:: images/finaltemplate.png